Geometric shape matching for recovering protein conformations from single-particle Cryo-EM data: Introduction

-\paragraph{Related work} 3D map estimation and model building are in \ac{Cryo-SPA} commonly performed sequentially.
-The latter amounts to interpreting an estimated 3D map with atomic models, a task that requires high levels of expertise and labor-intensive manual intervention.
-This is in \ac{Cryo-SPA} commonly performed as a separate step applied to the output from 3D map estimation, and many papers deal with how to automate this post-processing step (\cref{sec:ModelBuilding}).
+3D map estimation and model building are in \ac{Cryo-SPA} commonly performed sequentially.
+The latter amounts to interpreting an estimated 3D map with atomic models, a task that requires expertise and is labor-intensive.
+This is in \ac{Cryo-SPA} commonly performed as a separate step applied to the output from 3D map estimation, and many papers deal with automating this post-processing step (\cref{sec:ModelBuilding}).

 A different approach that is less explored is to jointly perform 3D reconstruction and model building (\cref{sec:Joint3DRecoModel}).
 Here, instead of recovering particle specific 3D maps from \ac{Cryo-SPA} data, one directly recovers the (pseudo) atomic structures of the particle-specific conformations of the biomolecule.
-These conformations are given in terms of their (pseudo) atomic structures that are elements in some manifold $\AtmModSpace$.
+These conformations are given in terms of their (pseudo) atomic structures that are elements in some manifold $\ShapeSpace$.

 A natural strategy for joint 3D reconstruction and model building would be to mimic current methods for joint pose and 3D map estimation, namely to set up an iterative refinement scheme that alternates between updating the 3D map and the model.
-The drawback with such a strategy is the difficulty in accounting for the geometry of the manifold $\AtmModSpace$ during reconstruction.
+The drawback with such a strategy is the difficulty in accounting for the geometry of $\ShapeSpace$ during reconstruction.